Datavirke/datavirke.dk/content/posts/errable-missing-rust-error-handling/index.md

 What we *really* want is the intention of `Option` with the `Try`-semantics of `Result`!

-## Introducing Errable
+## Introducing Fallible
-[Errable](https://docs.rs/errable/latest/errable/) is to quote the crate documentation:
+[Fallible](https://docs.rs/fallible-option/latest/fallible-option/) is to quote the crate documentation:
 > an Option with inverted Try-semantics.

 It fills the gap left by `Option` and `Result` by providing a type that signifies either the successful completion of an operation *or* an error.